Moondas/Layout-Concept-1/README.md

 ## What happens when you resize the browser window
 - In the larger screens the menu is verticaly and the smaller screens it is horizontaly
-- When the content is shorten than window's height, the footer sticky to the browser bottom edge
+- When the content is shorter than window's height, the footer sticky to the browser bottom edge
 - When a lot of content overflow the window in verticaly, the footer sits the end of the content

 ## Built-with